Adapting policy and design to accommodate the changing transportation landscape

 Sharing Our Knowledge

-Fehr & Peers staff are serving as the project manager and co-authors of the ITE Complete Streets Council-NACTO joint effort to develop a handbook for local jurisdictions on how to inventory, assess, enhance, and prioritize curb spaces to meet the multi-modal demands at the curb in a safe and efficient way.
+Fehr & Peers staff served as the project manager and co-authors of the ITE Complete Streets Council effort to develop a handbook for local jurisdictions on how to inventory, assess, enhance, and prioritize curb spaces to meet the multi-modal demands at the curb in a safe and efficient way.
 The practitioner’s guide was envisioned to address key gaps in existing curbside guidance.

 - How to measure curbside performance